squinkylabs/SqHarmony/docs/arpeggiator.md

 A very basic application is using a keyboard as input, and outputting a pitch to a synth patch.
 Patch the V/Oct and Gate output of the MIDI-CV module to the Arpeggiator inputs.
 Hook up an external clock and you are in business.
 Make sure the polyphony is set to something reasonable (like 4).

 Here is a simple working patch.
-Please excuse the (for now) out-dated panel image:
+In this example we went for the super cliché, and used CV2 for keyboard velocity, and routed this to a simple VCA to control the volume from the velocity.
 ![Simple Patch screen shot](./arp-tldr.png)

 ## The modes